edmaputra/ilm/docs/requirements/task_requirements.md

 **Acceptance Criteria**:
 - Task priority MUST be one of: Low, Medium, High, Urgent
 - Priority changes MUST update the "updated_at" timestamp
+- Priority changes MUST update the "updated_by" field with the user making the change
 - System SHOULD support priority-based sorting and filtering

 ### 2.5 Task Assignment (FR-T-005)